Waterbuck hunting South Africa

 Contrary to popular belief, if care is taken during the skinning process not to allow the musk to come into contact with the meat, the meat makes tasty dishes.
 Biltong (South African version of jerky, or dried meat) is a popular form of processing waterbuck meat.

-Their large rounded ears are useful in detecting any possible approaching danger.
+Waterbuck use their large rounded ears to good effect in detecting any possible approaching danger.
 They have a shaggy gray and hairy coat with longer hair down the throat.
 The most distinguishing factor would be the large white ring round the rear of the animals.
 Only bulls sport horns.
 Bulls will actively defend their harems during the rut that will leave many opponents wounded.

 Waterbuck are known to emit a strong musky odor when bedding down, or passing through shrub in the early mornings and late afternoons.
 They have a very oily skin that leaves your hands dirty after handling the trophy.

 Bulls become solitary after the rut, or join bachelor herds with some sub-adult males in the group.
 On average, waterbuck herds will comprise of up to 10 cows, their juvenile offspring and the dominant herd bull.

 The cost to hunt waterbuck in South Africa for the 2020 hunting season is $ 2 150.

 Waterbuck cull hunting prices: it happens occasionally we come across waterbuck cow cull hunts.
 In the event we are on such a property you are welcome to cull a cow waterbuck or two.
 Waterbuck cows can only be cull hunted from April to June.
 Cull animals cannot be exchanged for trophy animals and are hunted in addition to your booked package hunt.